aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The greatest danger could be your stupidity.
+> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?

 ### Let's play! 🎮